-Using an FHA Title 1 Loan for Home Improvement: What You Need to Know
+FHA Title 1 Loans: What You Should Know

 If your home needs repairs to make it more livable, an FHA Title 1 loan could help.
-The Federal Housing Administration (FHA) provides insurance to private lenders, giving them the confidence to allow homeowners to borrow money for critical home improvements, even if they don’t have any equity.
+The Federal Housing Administration (FHA) insures loans from approved mortgage lenders, allowing them to lend funds to homeowners who need money for critical home improvements — even if those borrowers don’t have any equity in their properties and are unable to qualify for a traditional home loan.

 Money from these loans can be used to fix up single-family homes, as well as manufactured homes, multifamily properties and nonresidential buildings.
 The program also allows borrowers to use the proceeds for site improvements and the preservation of historic residences.